-From astronauts and actors to a former U.S. attorney general, we’re proud to bring world-renowned speakers to UB for the 30th anniversary of the Distinguished Speaker Series.
-As we open our doors to the community, we hope you’ll join us for thought-provoking discussions, inspirational stories, and life-changing events you won’t find anywhere else.
+We’re proud to bring world-renowned speakers to UB for the 32nd annual Distinguished Speakers Series.
+As we open our doors to the community, we hope you’ll join us for thought-provoking discussions, inspirational stories and life-changing events you won’t find anywhere else.

 Alumni Arena, UB's North (Amherst) Campus